Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 Common "Red Flags" in Home Care QoE Reports

-The Risk: If you have massive delays in billing (e.g., waiting 90 days for Medicaid payments), converting your books from Cash to Accrual can shift revenue into different months.
+The Risk: If you have massive delays in billing (e.g., waiting 90 days for Medicaid payments), converting your books can shift revenue into different months, potentially destroying a "Growth Trend" the buyer was paying a premium for.

-The Risk: A QoE analyst looks at the "Aging Report."
+The Reality: A QoE analyst looks at the "Aging Report."
 Any AR over 90 or 120 days is often reclassified as "Bad Debt Expense."
-They will aggressively write off that revenue, lowering your EBITDA and, consequently, your sale price.
+They will aggressively write off that revenue, lowering your EBITDA and your sale price.

 The Best Defense: The "Sell-Side" QoE